9 Miami Travel Tips: What to Know Before You Go on Vacation

 With a coastal climate and warm temperatures, visitors should pack for both comfort and style.
 Miami features millions of beautiful people who love sporting the latest fashions and hottest looks.

-For everyday activities and sightseeing, pack a pair of jeans, shorts, tank tops/T-shirts, sweatshirts or light jackets for cooler nights.
-Don’t forget the toiletries and medications you may need.
+- For everyday activities and sightseeing, pack a pair of jeans, shorts, tank tops/T-shirts, sweatshirts or light jackets for cooler nights.
+Don’t forget toiletries and medications.

 Miami Alcohol Laws